raspberrypi/style-guide/style-guide.md

 | would	|can; is then||

 #### Prose abbreviations and non-English terminology
 Avoid using prose abbreviations and non-English words and phrases, especially in **technical writing**.
 Many of the following examples can reduce clarity and make translation more difficult.
 Readers and writers also often use the following examples incorrectly, especially Latin phrases and abbreviations.
-For example, readers and writers frequently use 'i.e.' and 'e.g. interchangeably.
+For example, readers and writers frequently use 'i.e.' and 'e.g.' interchangeably.
 Using the intended word or phrase in full removes this inconsistency and ensures accuracy.

 |Avoid|Use instead|Exceptions|
 |---|---|---|